csmc-vaneykjlab/TEAQ/README.md

 ## Input File Description

+TEAQ can be used to analyze and filter data acquired from any DIA MS instrument that has been searched and quantified using a DIA search tool.
+The peptide or precursor intensity output files can be provided and need to be formatted in the way described below:

 ### Inputs for Quantifiable Peptides or Precursors

 #### Loading Curve Dataset

-Peptide or Precursor-level Intensity Search result in .txt wide format with columns as samples.
+Peptide or Precursor-level Intensity DIA Search result in .txt wide format with columns as samples.

 Peptide-Level Loading Curve Dataset: